 - The number of defendants and claimants

-- If you are bringing:
+- If you or the claimant is bringing:

 - An automatic unfair dismissal claim (where the alleged reason for the dismissal is connected to the employee exercising specific rights such as blowing the whistle) and/or